 All children are encouraged to talk about their learning and share their views throughout the school day.
 Children with SEND are asked key questions about their learning before and during reviews so that their voice can be included.
-Child views are requested at the beginning and end of any targeted provision so that we can see how useful the children feel they have found the provision.
+Child views are requested at the regularly as part of the EHCP and ILP Review process so that we can see how useful the children feel they have found the provision.
 Adults will read the questions and scribe for children who need it.
 We also use emotion face pictures and other creative resources, adapted appropriately to their needs and abilities, to help capture their views.